Ecowiser

 In general, if you’re looking for a cruelty-free brand, you’re looking for something that hasn’t been tested on animals.
 Beyond the finished product, none of the ingredients used should be derived from animals or tested on them.

 Unfortunately, despite the awareness around the ethics of going cruelty-free, several big names from the beauty industry are still testing on animals in 2023.
+Here are 10 Brands That Still Test on Animals in 2023

-Why Makeup Brands That Test on Animals Do So?
+Why Do Makeup Brands Test on Animals?

 Animal testing has been a controversial topic for a long time.
-The beauty industry is one of the worst in this regard, since several brands are known to perform tests on animals like guinea pigs, rats and rabbits.
+The beauty industry is one of the worst in this regard since several brands are known to perform tests on animals like guinea pigs, rats, and rabbits.

 Leading makeup brands give some reasons to back their practices.